datapackage-examples/simple-graph-spec/README.md

   }
 ```

-You can set any number of fields to display in `series` attribute as an array
+You can set any number of fields to display in `series` attribute as an array:

 ```
   ...